“All that we see or seem is but a dream within a dream.” — Edgar Allan Poe

-Duncan is framed in the entrance of a darkened room wielding a fireplace shovel, looking more like a fly swatter, but I doubt he could do any damage with that sort of light weight sundry.
+Duncan is framed in the entrance of a darkened room wielding a fireplace shovel, looking more like a fly swatter, but I doubt he could do any damage with that sort of lightweight sundry.
 He’s definitely ready to bash someone’s head in for trespassing.
-Duncan moves out of frame, tells Jessica to stay where she is with Woody.
+Duncan moves out of frame and tells Jessica to stay where she is with Woody.
 She is showing teeth, Is she smiling from excitement because this was not a hallucination?

 Yes, she is pleased, ” I really did see something” she emphatically tells Woody.
 He tells her as if he needs to, “I believe you.”

 The girl who cried wolf really did see a wolf this time… right.
-She giggles with a cheerfulness.
-She tries one of the doors, which is locked, walks back toward the hallway.
-Off screen we hear one of the men say, “We know you’re in here so come out”
+She giggles with cheerfulness.
+She tries one of the doors, which is locked, and walks back toward the hallway.
+Off-screen we hear one of the men say, “We know you’re in here so come out”

-Jessica is now beaming with ebullience, as if she’s on a scavenger hunt.
+Jessica is now beaming with ebullience as if she’s on a scavenger hunt.
 She begins to peer into the darkened room.
 Slowing advancing.
 Slowing, the pacing of this film is executed with a deft simplicity of motion and orientation.
 We hear a loud creak.
 A door being opened perhaps.
 Jessica turns around in shadow, then proceeds to move further into the dark room.
-We hear breathing, the night birds, the footsteps on the old plank floor boards.
+We hear breathing, the night birds, and the footsteps on the old plank floorboards.
 The obfuscating shadows move like eerie molasses on the screen.
-Jessica is surrounded in shadow.
+Jessica is surrounded by shadow.